idafum/idafum.github.io/README.md

 13. Click the link below and follow the steps by step details on how to add a jekyll theme to your site.![Step13](https://github.com/idafum/idafum.github.io/blob/main/Step_13.png)

+## CONCLUSION
+Follwing the main tasks below and all the step they include, you will be able to successfully format and host a static website.
+Given the tools described in Ether's book, we've employed technical writing rules, utilizing the learning process as ether described, to attain knowledge, utilizing lightweight markup tools like Markdown which enforces a minimalistic design and using a distributed version control tool like GitHub to allow for project management and contributions
+- Learning your tools
+- Formatting your document
+- Create a repository using your GitHub account
+- Setting up GitHub Pages
+- Customising your static website with a Jekyll theme